Skip to main content

 Monitoring

-The initial phase of this diamond focuses on monitoring the recently launched solution to verify that it effectively addresses the problem identified earlier.
-Key activities in this phase include:
+This phase focuses on monitoring the recently launched solution to verify that it effectively addresses the problem identified earlier.
+Key activities include:

 • Measuring project success metrics